Wine Reviews

 Bodega Pujanza 2015 “Hado” Rioja

-2015 was an exceptionally warm year, with harvest coming in three weeks early than normal.
+2015 was exceptionally warm, with harvest coming in three weeks earlier than normal.
 The low pH and just-ripe skins offer an edgier style than most vintages.
 Juniper and Belgian chocolate on the nose, with an undercurrent of fresh leather.
 The palate is an intriguing balance of crisp red fruit and the lushness of a full-bodied red.
 Red currant and licorice on the finish.

-A note about pricing.
-The overlords at the PLCB claim this bottle was “Quoted at $30” which may be technically true.
+A note about pricing.: the overlords at the PLCB claim this bottle was “quoted at $30” which may be technically accurate.
 However, you can expect this bottle to be priced at $20 on the open market.

 Ventisquero 2013 “Grey” Cabernet Sauvignon, Maipo Valley